-Pin this image Into the Heart of Borneo (1987) by Redmond O’Hanlon is a hilarious account of author and poet James Fenton’s journey into the Bornean interior in search of the fabled Sumatran rhinoceros.
+An hilarious account of author and poet James Fenton’s journey into the interior of Borneo in search of the fabled Sumatran rhinoceros.

-Pin this image Ghost Train to the Eastern Star (2008) by Paul Theroux sees the opinionated, perceptive travel writer get laid low by a tummy bug in Penang (holed up at the E&O no less!) then stick the knife into Singapore’s Lee Kuan Yew.
+During a train trip from London to Asia and back again by train, the opinionated, perceptive travel writer is laid low by a tummy bug in Penang (holed up at the E&O no less!) and sticks the knife into Singapore’s Lee Kuan Yew.

-Pin this image In the Footsteps of Stamford Raffles (1992; also titled The Duke of Puddle Dock) by Nigel Barley is part biography and travelogue as the author shadows the journey east made by the founder of Singapore.
+Also titled The Duke of Puddle Dock, this part biography and travelogue sees the author shadow the journey east made by the founder of Singapore.

-More travel literature reading lists for other destinations can be found here.
+This article was originally published in October 2010, and updated in December 2014.
+More travel literature reading lists for other Lonely Planet destinations can be found here.